Nahelam/PS2-Game-Mods/Various/SLUS-21050/README.md

 - Enable non-takedown burnout points in road rage mode
 - Force standing start in offline modes
 - Change deformation impulse scale (set the float value of your choice on line 6)
+- Make your car crash on demand while boosting by pressing SELECT

 ## Notes
 - "Heavyweights always available" is **required** to get heavyweights online working